 - Mercari (get $10 off your first purchase with my referral link)

-Mayamiko—bold pieces made from locally-sourced fabric in Malawi by artisans who are paid a living wage.
-(Use code LILYFANG10 for 10% off).
+Mayamiko’s bold pieces are one-of-a-kind, as they’re made from locally-sourced fabric in Malawi by artisans who are paid a living wage.
+Use code LILYFANG10 for 10% off.

 See my sustainable brand directory for more recs and learn how to evaluate the ethics and sustainability of fashion brands yourself.